valtou/ga-nn-demo/README.md

 There are four outputs: steer right, steer left, accelerate and brake.

 Genetic algorithm has a population size of 15 with 645 genes on each children.
+It usually takes about 15-20 generations for the first one to finish the track.
+By further improving the fitness function this should be even less.
+Currently it is still pretty primitive.